WMCW: WPW Broadcasting ownership

 In 1999, the station was sold to WPW Broadcasting for $790,000.
 The station aired a news-talk format in 2002, featuring syndicated personalities such as Laura Ingraham.
-The station switched to an adult standards format by early 2003, with the slogan "Your Music, Your Lifestyle, Your Station, Baby Loves Sherk,".
+The station switched to an adult standards format by early 2003, with the slogan "Your Music, Your Lifestyle, Your Station".
 The station continued to air a large amount of local programming.

 Kovas Communications ownership

 In 2004, the station was sold to Kovas Communications for $650,000.
 In 2005, the station switched to Health Radio Network programming, simulcasting 1580 WKKD.
 On May 3, 2008, the station was taken silent, and the following year Kovas Communications surrendered WMCW's license, and the licenses of 1580 WKKD and 1600 WCGO to allow sister station 1590 WONX (now WCGO) to increase power to 7 kW.